Contact Edward Hudgins@DrEdwardHudgins

-Edward Hudgins is the research director for The Heartland Institute.
+Edward Hudgins is a senior fellow for The Heartland Institute.

-In conjunction with other department directors, Hudgins sets the organization’s research agenda and priorities; works with in-house and outside scholars to produce policy studies, policy briefs, and books; contributes his own research; and works with Heartland staff to promote Heartland’s work.
+Prior to becoming a Heartland senior fellow, Hudgins was Heartland's research director.
+As research director, Hudgins set the organization’s research agenda and priorities; worked with in-house and outside scholars to produce policy studies and books; contributed his own research; and worked with Heartland staff to promote Heartland’s work.

 Before joining Heartland, Hudgins was the director of advocacy and a senior scholar at The Atlas Society, which promotes the philosophy of reason, freedom, and individualism developed by Ayn Rand in works like Atlas Shrugged.
 His latest Atlas Society book was The Republican Party’s Civil War: Will Freedom Win?

 While at The Atlas Society, Hudgins developed a “Human Achievement” project to promote the synergy between the values and optimism of entrepreneurial achievers working on exponential technologies and the values of friends of freedom.

 Prior to this, Hudgins was the director of regulatory studies and editor of Regulation magazine at the Cato Institute.
 There, he produced two books on Postal Service privatization, a book titled Freedom to Trade: Refuting the New Protectionism, and a book titled Space: The Free-Market Frontier.

 Before this, Hudgins was a senior economist at the Joint Economic Committee of the U.S. Congress, specializing in trade and regulatory issues.